Social Icons

 Directed by Michael Radford

-Nineteen Eighty-Four (or 1984) which awesomely was released in 1984.
-Is a British dystopian science fiction film, which Michael Radford wrote the screenplay and directed.
-It is based upon George Orwell's novel of the same name.
+Nineteen Eighty-Four (or 1984), which was fittingly released in 1984, is a British dystopian science fiction film.
+Michael Radford wrote the screenplay and directed it, based on George Orwell’s novel of the same name.

-Before we dive into the movie plot I very much will like to appreciate the way Michael Radford adapted this movie.
-It is very clear after you have read the book to spot the differences and maybe not very much appreciate the way the two rebels were caught.
-But Radford penned it together well none the less.
-The conspiracy that led to the two leads being apprehended for their thought crime, is more deeper in the book than here in this movie.
+Before diving into the movie’s plot, I want to appreciate how Michael Radford adapted this story.
+If you’ve read the book, the differences are clear, and you might not fully appreciate how the two rebels were caught.
+Still, Radford pieced it together well.
+The conspiracy that leads to the two leads being apprehended for their thoughtcrime is deeper in the book than in the movie, but the film still captures the essence.

-The movie made a lot of grounds in the depiction of Orwell's world.
-The relationship shared between Smith (John Hurt) and Julia (Suzanna Hamilton) was well depicted and as we watch Smith dive into his diary writing down the doubts of the system, you are left to wonder how your system could be holding you captive.
+The movie does a great job depicting Orwell’s world.
+The relationship between Smith (John Hurt) and Julia (Suzanna Hamilton) is well-portrayed.
+As we watch Smith dive into his diary, writing down his doubts about the system, you’re left wondering how your own system might be holding you captive.

-Set in the future in the year 1984 (the book was written in 1949, and Orwell at that time was bathing a concept of a world divided into regions), the world has been divided into regions.
-This division led to each region going after another for dominance.
+Set in the future year of 1984 (the book was written in 1949, when Orwell envisioned a world divided into regions), the world has been split into territories.
+This division leads to constant conflict as each region vies for dominance.

-At that point most of the world population have become victims of perpetual war, omnipresent government surveillance and heavy propaganda.
+By this point, most of the world’s population has fallen victim to perpetual war, omnipresent government surveillance, and heavy propaganda.

-Smith’s job allowed him to see what is going on everywhere and he started to have doubts.
-Writing his thoughts in his diary.
-He noticed the attention on him from a female named Julia.
-Love relationships are not allowed in Oceania and somehow these two began a secret relationship in a place where they believed they could not be seen.
+Smith’s job gives him insight into what’s really going on, and he begins to have doubts.
+He starts writing his thoughts in a diary.
+He also notices the attention of a woman named Julia.
+Love relationships are forbidden in Oceania, but somehow, the two begin a secret affair in a place they believe is safe from prying eyes.

-The book introduced the term Big Brother (which has now been a big show).
-It also introduced the conspiracy of thought crime, Room 101 and 2 + 2 = 5.
-The movie opens your mind on how the world as we see it can actually be redefined.
-The book is very deep and I advise you give it a read.
+The book introduced terms like Big Brother (which has since become a cultural phenomenon), thoughtcrime, Room 101, and 2 + 2 = 5.
+The movie opens your mind to how the world as we know it can be redefined.
+The book is incredibly deep, and I highly recommend giving it a read.

-I have not seen any other adaptation of this book, but I can assume adapting this book can be very hard and I applaud Michael Radford for his attempt.
+I haven’t seen any other adaptations of this book, but I imagine adapting it is no easy task.
+For that, I applaud Michael Radford for his effort.

 0 comments: